 Veterinarians traditionally have a vital role in the advancement and maintenance of food safety for the benefit of society.
-There are increasing stresses on our environment and rapid technological changes which can affect the safety of large amounts of food in a short time.
-Food production and processing technologies are becoming increasingly complex and increasingly remote from the consumer.
-The veterinary profession is the only health profession that is actively involved in all aspects of the food chain from farm production of food animals to the consumption of the food products that derive from those animals.
+Increasing stresses on our environment and rapid technological changes can affect the safety of large amounts of food in a short time.
+Food production and processing technologies are becoming increasingly complex and increasingly remote from consumers.
+The veterinary profession is the only health profession that is actively involved in all aspects of the food chain from farm production of food animals to the consumption of the food products derived from those animals.

 Food Animal Health Emergency Planning